charlesanim/MeetUp/README.md

-# Meetup - Free Responsive Bootstrap Template
+# Meetup - Responsive Bootstrap Template
-Meetup is a free one-page responsive template built with bootstrap.
+Meetup is a one-page responsive template built with bootstrap.

 ## Features
 - One Page multi purpose